krzysiekk9/AboutMePage/README.md

 ## About me page

-This is site that tells a little abot me.
+This is site that tells a little about me.

 I made it while learning JavaScript, so now newer version is in the making.